Home

 People who "have nothing to hide" easily spread their careless approach to others.
 They do not wonder what a complex and interconnected world we live in today.
 Remember that we are in close communication with others who may have their own assets and rules.
 You don't want to set people up, your loved ones, your friends.
 Especially if they are the people who are vulnerable and belong to a "risk group".
 People often ask this question when it comes to personal security — something like "Why would a hacker hack me?" without realizing that maybe the hacker is not interested in them.

 I am surprised by the sluggishness of people — there are so many fans of conspiracy theories in the world.
-The average inhabitant of the planet is easier to live with the idea of a universal conspiracy of manipulating the consciousness of mankind via microchipping than to realize that it exists for years already.
-Information is already being recorded from everyone, and there is a global manipulation of behavior.
+The average inhabitant of the planet is easier to live with the idea of a universal conspiracy of manipulating the consciousness of mankind via microchipping than to realize that it has existed for years already.
+Information is already being recorded by everyone, and there is a global manipulation of behavior.
 But it's not comfortable for people to think about it.

 Companies